ashtonw7/writing-with-no-purpose/posts/metal-detector.md

 I’m always getting bounty hunters called on me, and I’m not sure why.
 Probably because of all that bail I’m behind on.
 I think it’d be useful to have a detector that lets me know when a bounty hunter is near me so I can high tail it out there.

-If anything it would make things more fair, because with how often I come across them it feels like they have a detector for me.
+If anything it would make things more fair, because with how often I come across bounty hunters it feels like they have a detector for me.

 —